 White Accountability Spaces on Campus

-- For Students: As a community, we need to be in deep thought and conversation about the injustices that continue to plague our country, our communities, and our campus.
-To work to dismantle oppression in our lives and institutions, we would like to offer all students, regardless of race, the opportunity to engage in deep, meaningful conversations and exercises on anti-racism.
-It is important to note that a significant focus of this space will be to raise white consciousness and its meaning, discover internalized white dominance, learn how one shows up in whiteness, and ultimately, work to interrupt racism in ourselves and our communities.
-This will be a brave space to reflect, discuss, learn, grow, and most importantly, keep ourselves and our and our campus accountable as we continue to work towards dismantling white supremacy in all the spaces that it lives, even (and especially) when that space is inside of us.
-Please join us on Zoom for the conversation bi-weekly on Tuesdays at 3 p.m.
-EST (starting September 8).
-No registration is necessary.
-Feel free to email Jason Parcover, PhD, at email@example.com, or Brad Bryk, PsyD, at firstname.lastname@example.org with any questions about the space.
+- This will be a brave space to reflect, discuss, learn, grow, and most importantly, keep ourselves and our and our campus accountable as we continue to work towards dismantling white supremacy in all the spaces that it lives, even (and especially) when that space is inside of us.
+Please register if you are interested in joining the group.
+Feel free to email Jason Parcover, PhD, at firstname.lastname@example.org, or Brad Bryk, PsyD, at email@example.com with any questions about the space.

 - For Professionals: Please visit the White Accountability Group page to learn more about how professionals at Loyola are coming together for anti-racism dialogue and work.